 The Holy Spirit to show Chinese people that their feeling of self-sufficiency is false, and that they need Jesus.

-Africans living near Chinese people in Africa to honour God in their lifestyles and practices so that Chinese people may see the difference.
+Africans living near Chinese people to honour God in their lifestyles and practices so that Chinese people may see the difference.

 • African people learning Chinese for business opportunities to be called by God to reach out to the Chinese.

-• Chinese people to be open to the gospel.

 Sources: